gugabfigueiredo/rules-of-the-game/legislation/constitution/general.md

-# The Constitution of the Free People
+# The General Constitution of the Free People

 ## Preamble